shahriyardx/portfolio-builder/README.md

 # Portfolio Builder

 A modern **Portfolio Builder** that lets anyone easily create, customize, and publish a professional developer portfolio — no design skills required.
 This project is built for developers, designers, and students who want to showcase their work, skills, and experience in a clean and customizable way.

 # Install & Run
-First clone the repository and then run the following commands
+First clone the repository then make a .env file from .env.example, populate the file with correct credentials and then run the following commands

 ```sh
 yarn install # install dependencies